melezhik/Sparrow6/documentation/development.md

       Write-Host "What is your name?"
       Write-Host "Powershell"

-Now a task could be run either as Raku API:
+Now a task could be run either as a Raku API:

     task-run ".";

-Or as command line:
+Or as a command line:

     $ s6 --task-run .